IELTS Writing Examples: 200+ Advanced Vocabulary & Collocations for Band 9 Essays

 • “Undeniably” shows sophisticated adverb use

-• “Drive individuals” shows precise verb choice
+• “Drive individuals” shows precise verb choice in IELTS writing task 2

-• “Substantial effort” instead of “work hard”
+• “Substantial effort” instead of “work hard” (improved IELTS writing examples)

-• “Professional lives” instead of generic reference
+• “Professional lives” instead of generic reference (formal register for IELTS writing test)

-Strategies to Enhance Vocabulary for IELTS Essays
+Strategies to Enhance Vocabulary for IELTS Writing Practice

 Learning New Words Effectively

-• Noun: fulfillment
+• Noun: fulfillment (for IELTS writing task 2)

-• Verb: fulfill
+• Verb: fulfill (for IELTS writing practice)

-• Adjective: fulfilling
+• Adjective: fulfilling (for IELTS writing test)

-• Adverb: fulfillingly
+• Adverb: fulfillingly (for advanced IELTS writing examples)

 💡 Tip